Lamas-Finance-Official/solana-vrf/docs/design.md

 For now we will NOT verify the proof on-chain.

-Instead we will store both the seeds, proof and the random result and make its public if needed.
+Instead we will store both the seeds, proof and the random result and make it public if needed.

 Note: The reason is: vrf-rs depends on OpenSsl which is a c library and thus does not work on-chain

 ## Current implementation

+- (on-chain) Use recent block hashes as random seeds

+- (on-chain) Emit anchor event (just a log message contains base64 encoded data) to notify the VRF-server

+- (off-chain) VRF-server listen to transaction logs and check if the contract has emit the event

+- (off-chain) Generate the `proof` and `hash` from our `PrivateKey` and `seeds`.

+- (off-chain) Supply the `hash` as the random value and `proof` along with the `state` to the contract.

+- (on-chain) Continue processing with the resulted random value